Nick Crowder: Founder, Executive Director

 Sophie privately coaches in her spare time and shares life with her husband, two children, and a sausage dog, and when time allows she likes to run, go for long walks in the countryside, cook for friends, and play the violin with her church worship group.

 Fiona Bevington: Trustee

-Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviours – surviving at the margins of society.
-Her work takes her into the heart of some of the country’s most deprived neighbourhoods and communities, further strengthening her resolve to directly support individuals and families most in need.
+Her work is focused on providing life chances for young adults – focused on their continued education and training – many of whom exhibit challenging behaviors – surviving at the margins of society.
+Her work takes her into the heart of some of the country’s most deprived neighborhoods and communities, further strengthening her resolve to directly support individuals and families most in need.

-She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, Food programs as well as helping to build schools, rescue facilities, and medical centers.
+She spent time on missions in Uganda, Malawi, Zimbabwe, and Kenya working with Aids projects, Girls escaping FGM, and Food programs as well as helping to build schools, rescue facilities, and medical centers.
 In addition, undertaking voluntary work with young unsupported migrants and refugees who have arrived in the UK without parents.

 Living in the Peak District of the UK, Fiona has two daughters and enjoys hiking with her Spaniel, Coni.